awsmug/wp-devops/Readme.md

 # WordPress Devops

 The WP Devops contains an environment is based on docker-compose.
 It supports site, plugin and theme development.
+This project want to leave the VVV way for developing WordPress projects and to use a more lightweight and easy way to develop.

 ## Setting up environment